mbtions/Leetcode-ProblemSolving/README.md

 In the end, we will get the solution with effective code and lesser loops.

+Refer to this [video](https://youtu.be/E2-heUEnZKU?t=347) for better understanding of the code solution below:

     public int maxProfit(int[] prices) {
         int buyPrice = prices[0], maxProfit = 0, currentProfit = 0;